-Let's be honest here: roast potatoes are the star attraction of Christmas dinner (it's never the sprouts).
+Let's be honest here: for many of us, roast potatoes are the star attraction of Christmas dinner (it's never the sprouts).
 We all feel pretty passionate about them, and every single member of your family will have an opinion on the best way to cook them.
 Hot oil?
 Duck fat?
 Olive oil?
 The methods vary wildly (although the potato variety tends not to — it's Maris Piper all the way).
 A lot of our favourite TV chefs have a foolproof roast potato method, but here's what they do at Christmas when they want their roast spuds to be really special.

 Mary Berry: the Classic Maris Piper

 Of course Mary Berry opts for the classic maris piper, what else?
 She opts to cook her spuds in goose fat and also has a couple of time-saving tips for the big day.
 Part-roasted spuds?
 If it works for Mary, we're willing to give it a go.

 Jamie is the king of classics with a twist, and this year, his roast potato offering is no exception.
 He's whipping up "black roast potatoes" on his show Jamie's Italian Christmas, which airs on Dec.
 19. Not convinced?
 Try his festive sage and orange recipe or his classic perfect roast potatoes.
 He reckons using a potato masher is the key.

 Nigella: in Hot Goose Fat

 Nigella's perfect roast potatoes feature in her Christmas book, and she's firmly in the camp that the oil should be searingly hot before the spuds go in.
 She's also got a nifty trick up her sleeve for the ultimate crispiness: covering them in semolina.